nicolgit/nicolgit.github.io/_posts/2024/2024-07-11-azure-measuring-latency-across-availability-zones-in-we.md

 [Azure availability zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview) are physically separate locations within each Azure region that are tolerant to local failures. **Azure availability zones are connected by a high-performance network with a round-trip latency of less than 2ms**.

-in Azure, each data center is assigned to a physical (availability) zone.
+In Azure, each data center is assigned to a physical (availability) zone.
 Physical zones are mapped to logical (availability) zones in your Azure subscription.
 You can design resilient solutions by using Azure services that use availability zones.
-Co-locate your compute, storage, networking, and data resources across an availability zone, and replicate this arrangement in other availability zones.

 A [proximity placement group](https://azure.microsoft.com/en-us/blog/announcing-the-general-availability-of-proximity-placement-groups/) is an Azure Virtual Machine logical grouping capability that you can use to decrease the inter-VM network latency associated with your applications.
 When the VMs are deployed within the same proximity placement group, they are physically located as close as possible to each other.